AhmedHoussamBouzine/odoo-17-docker-compose/README.md

 ### Build the Containers

-Build and start the services defined in the `docker-compose.yml` file:
+Build the services defined in the `docker-compose.yml` file:

 ```bash
 docker compose up -d
 ```
-This will pull the required images, build the Odoo image from the Dockerfile.
+This will pull the required images and build the Odoo image from the Dockerfile.

 ### Start the Containers